EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 The different crosses and their meaning

 One of the oldest and most widespread symbols throughout the ages and civilizations, the cross takes on a multitude of forms and meanings depending on the culture.
-From ancient Egypt to contemporary societies, including Christianity, Nordic paganism and the Far East, it is in turn a symbol of life, death, spirituality, power and even belonging.
-Bearer of hope, controversies or demands, the cross travels through History, being enriched with the times and the interpretations to which it is the subject.
-In this article, travel through its origins, its symbolism and its plural meanings.
+From ancient Egypt to contemporary societies, including Christianity, Nordic paganism and the Far East, it is in turn a symbol of life, death, spirituality, power and belonging.
+A bearer of hope, controversy and demands, the cross has traveled through history, enriched by the times and interpretations it has been subject to.
+In this article, travel through its origins, its symbolism and its multiple meanings.

 Symbolism of the cross across human cultures